bchao1/textured_gaussians/README.md

 ## Disclaimer

-This is an **unofficial** reimplementation of the paper *Textured Gaussians for Enhanced 3D Scene Appearance Modeling* that highlights the key components of the paper, including:
+This is a reimplementation of the paper *Textured Gaussians for Enhanced 3D Scene Appearance Modeling* that highlights the key components of the paper, including:
 - Ray-Gaussian intersection
 - Texture Gaussians UV mapping
 - Generaralized Gaussian apperance model with spatially-varying colors and alpha values